 The formal offer of a place will come from the Local Authority which will write to Parents/Carers on 1 March, 2018 allocating a single secondary school to their child.

-The Academy Trust will use the oversubscription criteria above to rank unsuccessful applicants in a waiting list so that further places may be offered by the Local Authority if they become available.
+The Governing Body will use the oversubscription criteria above to rank unsuccessful applicants in a waiting list so that further places may be offered by the Local Authority if they become available.
 The waiting list will close on the final day of the 2018/19 school year.

 Unsuccessful applicants may also contact the School to be advised of their right of appeal to an Independent Appeal Panel.

 All applications for an in-year admission to Colne Valley High School must be made on the Kirklees In-year Common Application Form (ICAF) available from the School.
 The completed form is then sent directly to Colne Valley High School.